Implementing Multi-Touch Attribution in 10 Easy Steps

 This 10-step roadmap will show you how to start implementing MTA to reach your business objectives, without using too many complicated tools and techniques.
 These 10 steps to success are:

-- Find out which media channels influence your business objective
+- Finding out which media channels influence your business objective

-- Find out which other factors influence your business objective
+- Finding out which other factors influence your business objective

-- How to set up a decision structure to implement insights
+- And finally setting up a decision structure to implement insights